-The Board has a fundamental role to play in the management of risk.
-Its role is to set the tone and influence the culture of risk management within the Care Inspectorate.
-This includes:-
+The Board has a fundamental role to play in setting the tone and influencing the culture of risk management within the Care Inspectorate.
+The Board also holds the Chief Executive to account for the effective management of risk.
+The Board's role includes :-

-Determining the appropriate risk appetite or level of exposure for the Care Inspectorate

-- Setting the standards and expectations of staff with respect to conduct and probity - Approving major decisions affecting the Care Inspectorate's risk profile or exposure - Monitoring the management of significant risks to reduce their likelihood - Satisfying itself that risk management is appropriately practiced and embedded throughout the Care Inspectorate - Through the Audit Committee, ensuring strategic risk is effectively monitored and appropriate responses are made to changes in assessed levels of risk - Through the Audit Committee, annually reviewing the Care Inspectorate's approach to risk management and approving changes or improvements to key elements of its processes and procedures
+- Determining the appropriate risk appetite or level of exposure for the Care Inspectorate - Setting the standards and expectations of staff with respect to conduct and probity - Approving major decisions affecting the Care Inspectorate's risk profile or exposure - Monitoring the management of significant risks to reduce their likelihood - Satisfying itself that risk management is appropriately practiced and embedded throughout the Care Inspectorate - Through the Audit Committee, ensuring strategic risk is effectively monitored and appropriate responses are made to changes in assessed levels of risk - Through the Audit Committee, annually reviewing the Care Inspectorate's approach to risk management and subsequently approving changes or improvements to key elements of its processes and procedures